 Here’s more help for you…

-I have written much more about how to establish a simple bedtime routine (as well as many other great sleep tips) in this eBook on newborn sleep.
+I have written much more about how to establish a simple bedtime routine (as well as many other great sleep strategies) in this eBook on newborn sleep during the 4th trimester.

 Mistake #8- Bedtime is Too Late!

 Babies need early bedtimes!